 Gift cards are offered through the Company's e-commerce websites through the form of an e-certificate.
 When a gift card is purchased, the Company recognizes a corresponding liability for the full amount of the gift card, which is recorded in "Deferred revenue and gift card liability" on the consolidated balance sheets.
-Gift cards can be redeemed online and on the Company's website.
+Gift cards can be redeemed online on the Company's website.
 When a gift card is redeemed, the Company reduces the corresponding liability and recognizes revenue.
 There are no expiration dates to the gift cards.
 While the Company will continue to honor all gift cards presented for payment, the Company may determine the likelihood of redemption, based on historical experience, is deemed to be remote for certain cards due to long periods of inactivity.
 In these circumstances if the Company also determines there is no requirement for remitting balances to government agencies under unclaimed property laws, unredeemed card balances may then be recognized as breakage income, which is included in "Revenue, net" on the consolidated statements of operations.
-The Company recorded no breakage income for the years ended December 31, 2022, 2021 and 2020.